Bayern held by Freiburg at home, Dortmund wins in Bundesliga

 The Spain striker, who had seven goals in four league appearances, failed to score for the first time in his sixth game for Dortmund.

-Reus, who scored with a late penalty for the win over Union, was again the hero, heading home from close range after Thomas Delaney failed to direct his header on target.
+Reus, who scored with a late penalty for the win over Union, again starred, heading home from close range after Thomas Delaney failed to direct his header on target.

 SCHALKE FINALLY WINS